CROSSFIT. INSANITY. HAMMER & CHISEL.

 See what I did there?
 Gotta love a good rhyme!
 But seriously.
 Similar to when I say be wary of sloppy form and fatigue…if you question your ability to consistently land soft, knees bent, and take care of your bad joints at ANY time during a workout, just step it out.
 If the move is complicated.
 If there’s a twist you’re not sure you can handle.
 If you’re getting tired and you question your ability to consistently have proper form.
 Don’t risk and just step it out.
 Injuries happen in that millisecond when you’ve let your mind wander or that moment when you get sloppy.
 If you don’t think you can do it, just step it out.

-UP-AND-DOWN VS. TWISTING
+UP + DOWN VS. TWISTING

-That being said, don't think that just because something is plyometric (involves jumping), that you can't do it because of your bad knees.
+That being said, don’t think that just because something is plyometric (involves jumping), that you can’t do it because of your bad knees.
 Things like squat or tuck jumps and even plyometric/jumping lunges are likely things you can do!
 The lack of twisting makes them much easier on your knees!
 So, I say give them a whirl.
 But of course, still just be wary and listen to your body!
-If you feel unstable, continue to modify by stepping it out or just taking out the jumping part.
+If you feel unstable, continue to modify by stepping it out or just taking out the jumping part

 BUILD UP THE MUSCLES AROUND THE INJURY.

 Anybody who has gone to be physical therapy post-injury knows that regaining range of motion is a big part of the struggle.
-But, what we don't consider is that building up the muscles around the injury is also a big contributor to whether or not we re-injure ourselves.
-A big reason that I re-injured my knee is because I did a REALLY poor job at building back up the hamstring muscle that atrophied while my leg was immobilized!
-So, for me, a big part of supporting the deficiencies in my knee have been building up my quad, hamstring, and glute muscles!
+But, what we don’t consider is that building up the muscles around the injury is also a big contributor to whether or not we re-injure ourselves.
+A big reason that I re-injured my knee is

-REALIZE IT NEVER HAS TO BE OVER.
+REALIZE THAT IT NEVER HAS TO BE OVER.

 One of the other mistakes I made in rehabilitating from my knee and ankle injuries was stopping my PT exercises when I was dismissed for physical therapy.
 As I mentioned, in the case of my knee, my hamstring muscle never fully recovered.
 Not only that, but I never regained my full range of motion in that knee.
 You can see the difference when I stretch my quads!
 Same goes for my ankle!
 Because I stopped my PT exercises as soon as I was “done with PT” my range of motion never quite recovered there either!